JuliaLang/julia/doc/src/manual/variables-and-scoping.md

            b = a # errors as D's global scope is separate from A's end;
 ERROR: UndefVarError: `a` not defined in `D`
 Suggestion: check for spelling errors or missing imports.
-No global of this name exists in this module.
 ```

 If a top-level expression contains a variable declaration with keyword `local`,